Manulife hosts Investor Day 2024, raising the bar on new financial targets

-TORONTO, June 24, 2024 /PRNewswire/ - Manulife Financial Corporation ("Manulife" or the "Company") is hosting an Investor Day in Hong Kong and Jakarta, starting at 8:30 a.m.
+HONG KONG, June 25, 2024 /PRNewswire/ -- Manulife Financial Corporation ("Manulife" or the "Company") is hosting an Investor Day in Hong Kong and Jakarta, starting at 8:30 a.m.
 Hong Kong time on June 25 (8:30 p.m.
 June 24 eastern time).
 During this three-day event, senior management will showcase Manulife's record of successful execution of our strategy, highlight our transformation and speak to our right to win.
 Discussions will show how Manulife is uniquely positioned to achieve our financial targets and reinforce the attractive opportunities and strong momentum across our global businesses.

 Roy Gori, President and Chief Executive Officer of Manulife, said: "We are a radically different company today than when we began our transformation journey in 2017.
 We significantly strengthened the foundations of our company through organic and inorganic actions, while delivering superior financial results and an industry-leading total shareholder return."